Animals at The Walled Garden Moreton

 Bosc Monitor

+The Bosc Monitor is a spectacular creature.
+This 3-year-old is called The Boss!
 The Boss may look scary and like a dragon, but he really is a big softy and loves a good neck stroke.
 Sudden movements tend to spook him so we keep his environment as calm as we can.

-In the summertime, Chrissy takes The Boss out for walks with a lead and harness to explore the grounds and always piques the interest of visitors who spot him.
+The Boss’s favourite foods are locusts, cockroaches, snails, eggs, chicks and mice and can eat a lot!
+In the summertime, Chrissy and Daisy take The Boss out for walks with a lead and harness to explore the grounds and always piques the interest of visitors who spot him.
+Sometimes makes guest appearances in bug and reptile experiences.

 Bearded Dragons